MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

    - NTT DATA VDSO.
 This mechanism provides a way to store VSAM key-sequenced data set (KSDS) data in a SQL database rather than local disk files.
 NTT DATA VDSO supports many database technologies such as SQL Server, DB2, Oracle, and MySQL.

-1. Shared sequential files are placed on a Lustre file system or MongoDB.
+1. Azure managed disks provide storage for shared files.

 1. UniKix Secure uses Azure Active Directory (Azure AD) to provide authentication.
 This security manager replaces security systems like Resource Access Control Facility (RACF), Access Control Facility 2 (ACF2), and Top Secret.

 1. The solution stores database tables and optionally, VSAM files, in SQL Server.
-This data is replicated to another Azure region for disaster recovery (DR) purposes.
+This data is replicated to another Azure region for disaster recovery purposes.

 1. Azure Site Recovery replicates the production application Azure VMs.
-Site Recovery also provides a way to test DR plans that doesn't impact production.
+Site Recovery also provides a way to test disaster recovery plans that doesn't impact production.

-1. The second Azure region mirrors the configuration of the primary Azure region for DR purposes.
+1. The second Azure region mirrors the configuration of the primary Azure region for disaster recovery purposes.

-## Components
+### Components

 This example features the following Azure components.
 Several of these components and workflows are interchangeable or optional depending on your scenario.